bioinfo-pf-curie/mpiBWA/docs/README.md

 * Individual chrN.sam files with aligned reads on each chrN (ChrN are the chromosome name from the header).
 The chrN.sam contains the header for the chrN and the reads mapping to that chromosome.
 The file contains primary and supplementary alignments for a read.
 If supplementary mapping are discordant they are not filtered out.
 The file can be sorted independently with [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT) and during the sorting these supplementary alignments are filtered out in the discordant.gz file (see [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT) documentation).

 * The file discordant.sam contains primary chimeric alignments with their secondary alignments.
-Supplementary or secondary alignments could be ignored with the `-M` [bwa-mem](http://bio-bwa.sourceforge.net/bwa.shtml) option passed to `mpiBWA`.
 * The unmapped.sam contains unmapped reads.

 Note that: